project-forth-works/project-forth-works/Communication-Protocols/Wireless-Communication/Mesh-network/readme.md

 ## Time out on network commands

-Because network commands can get lost, an important feature is a time-out on the command response.
+Since network commands can be lost, a time-out on the response to the transmitted command is necessary.
-This time-out must be constructed with a built-in timer or by using a built-in cycle counter if present on the microcontroller used.
+This time-out can be constructed with a built-in timer, or alternatively by using a built-in cycle counter.
-This is code example is for the GD32VF103 Risc-V microcontroller:
+This code example is for the GD32VF103 Risc-V microcontroller:
 ```forth
 hex
 code TICK   ( -- u )    \ Read half (low 32-bits) of 64-bit rdcycle counter